mozilla/fx-private-relay/METRICS.md

   * `eventLabel` : Page location ID.

-### Bento
+### Firefox Apps menu (referred to internally as the Bento menu)

-- When a user opens the Bento menu
+- When a user opens the Firefox Apps menu
   * `hitType` : event
   * `eventCategory` : bento
   * `eventAction` : bento-opened
   * `eventLabel` : fx-monitor

-- When a user closes the Bento menu
+- When a user closes the Firefox Apps menu
   * `hitType` : event
   * `eventCategory` : bento
   * `eventAction` : bento-closed
   * `eventLabel` : fx-monitor

-- When a user clicks on one of the Bento menu links
+- When a user clicks on one of the Firefox Apps menu links
   * `hitType` : event
   * `eventCategory` : bento
   * `eventAction` : bento-app-link-click